moveit/moveit_tutorials/doc/controller_configuration/controller_configuration_tutorial.rst

  * *type*: The type of action being used (here GripperCommand).
  * *default*: The default controller is the primary controller chosen by MoveIt! for communicating with a particular set of joints.
  * *joints*: Names of all the joints that are being addressed by this interface.
+ * *parallel*: When this is set, *joints* should be of size 2, and the command will be the sum of the two joints.

 Create the Controller launch file
 ---------------------------------

-Now, create the controller launch file (call it *robot_moveit_controller_manager.launch* where *robot* is the name of your robot - the robot name needs to match the name specified when you created your MoveIt! config directory).
+Now, create the controller launch file (call it ``robot_moveit_controller_manager.launch.xml`` where ``robot`` is the name of your robot as specified when you created your MoveIt! robot config package).

 Add the following lines to this file ::